UPDATED FEBRUARY 2019

 Intermission is usually 20 minutes long, which is barely enough time to pee.
 Save time and stress by pre-ordering your intermission fare at any bar located inside the Dr. Phillips Center.
 Staff will deliver your order to the closest theater exit to your seat.
 No line, no fuss.
 Brilliant!
 By the way, you can bring your beverages back to your seat but not your food purchases.

-5. Three Best Bets for Dining Nearby
+5. Four Best Bets for Dining Nearby

 Inside The Grand Bohemian Hotel